-Of 59 companies in the EITI 2012 report, two are Chinese, and there is one joint venture with a Chinese shareholder.
+Of 63 companies in the EITI 2014 report, four are Chinese, and there is one joint venture with a Chinese shareholder.

 Chinese companies are continuously expanding their presence in the Peruvian mining sector, and one third of the mining sector is currently controlled by Chinese interests.
+In late 2013, PetroChina acquired Petrobras's assets in the country worth at least USD 2 billion, which included two major production fields (Lot X and Lot 58).

 There are 14 Chinese mining companies operating in Peru31 through projects such as:

-Marcona mine operated by Shougang Hierro Perú since 2009, which according to the

-- Ministry of Energy and Mining was the fifth largest investor in Peru's mining sector in 2011.
+- Marcona mine operated by Shougang Hierro Perú since 2009, which according to the Ministry of Energy and Mining was the fifth largest investor in Peru's mining sector in 2011.
 The mine was expanded in 2013 and output expected to double in 2014. - Toromocho copper mine (Chinalco), started up in December 2013, with planned expansion approved by the Ministry of Energy and Mining. - Las Bambas copper mine, the largest undeveloped mine in Peru, is a joint venture between MMG (62.5%) and wholly owned subsidiaries of Guoxin (22.5%) and Citic (15%).
 MMG, headquartered in Australia and listed in Hong Kong, is majority owned by China Minmetals (74%). - Pampa de Pongo iron ore mine (Nanjinzhao Group), expected to start production in 2015.

-Of these larger companies, only Petrobras Energía Perú S.A. was included in the 2012 EITI report, which at the time was not yet acquired by CNPC.
-Many of the companies, such as Zijin Mining Group (Rio Blanco mine), Jiangxi Xopper (Galeno mine), and Junefield Group S. A. (Cercana mine) are in the exploration phase and can be expected to be included in coming EITI reports when they potentially start producing oil.
+Many of the companies, such as Zijin Mining Group (Rio Blanco mine), Jiangxi Xopper (Galeno mine), and Junefield Group S. A. (Cercana mine) are in the exploration phase and can be expected to be included in coming EITI Reports when they potentially start producing oil.

-Map showing countries that are mentioned in this brief.
+Mapshowing countries that are mentioned in this brief.